The CRiT ToolkitAbout Us

 Set Clear Boundaries for Participation

-Develop your own clear sense of what is appropriate and inappropriate in terms of research partnerships and public event participation
+Develop your own clear sense of what is appropriate and inappropriate in terms of research partnerships and public event participation.

 Develop a Strong Understanding of Who to Trust

 Consider your own trusted research partners: what are their intuitions about trusting corporations?
-Where to get advice?

 Consider Pre-Existing Community Norms